u7327620/mechatronics_terminal_game/README.md

 The code requires an arduino with a button input on port 3 and 4.
 The arduino needs to be running standard firmata from the arduino ide sketch library.
 Make sure to update the path variable to that of your arduino.

-The game should work cross platform as long as the os.environ variable is changed to the operating system of choice
+This game only works on unix based systems that have a terminal that supports curses.
+If you want it to work on a windows machine, you will need an abstraction of the curses library and change any curses functions over to the windows abstraction.

 Step by Step without Virtual Environment: